Skip to content

 That's where $.widget comes in.
 It creates a plugin and an associated javascript class and ties an instance of that class with each element so we can interact with the object and act on the element, without getting into trouble with memory leaks.

 You still need to create the constructor of your class, but instead of a real constructor function, you need a prototype object with all the relevant methods.
-There are a few conventions: the function _init is called on construction, the function destroy is called on removal.
-Both of these are predefined but you can override them (and most likely will need to override init). element is the associated jQuery object (what we called target above).
+There are a few conventions: the function _create is called on construction, _init is called both on construction and for re-initializing the function and destroy is called on removal.
+All of these are predefined as empty functions but you can override them (and most likely will need to override _init). element is the associated jQuery object (what we called target above).

 Widget methods that start with "_" are pseudo-private; they cannot be called with the $(element).plugin('string') notation